Leaderboard

 1 point

-14. Soooo, after seeing @Roverjoe latest update on the work he's done to his Civic, got me motivated to get back under DD to press on with the rust treatment!
+Soooo, after seeing @Roverjoe latest update on the work he's done to his Civic, got me motivated to get back under DD to press on with the rust treatment!
 Drivers side rear area now completed, it was onto the Spare wheel well.
 Saw a few scabs and was thinking the worst but after getting the grinder with flappy disc into it along with the wire wheel on my drill, was again pleased to find it ws only surface rust again. nice clean metal underneath!
 After grinding and wire wheel....
 On with the rust inhibitor (I tidied up the lower control arms too and any other areas round about that had signs of rust)..
 Once everything had dried for a few days, gave the whole underside of the boot floor a good coat of red oxide paint, just to act as another layer of protection before the fresh underseal goes on.
 This is the rust treatment stuff I'm using.
 Next I'll get the undersealing done then move onto the pass side rear arch and get that all done.
 Thinking it's better doing in completed stages instead of leaving the metal bare.
-Deffo looking a lot better so far!Still got the pesky ABS issue to sort out too, but that's future Dave's problem!
+Deffo looking a lot better so far!Still got the pesky ABS issue to sort out too, but that's future Dave's problem!1 point

-15. Weird Honda didn't seal that bit as it's where most of the crap/spray from the wheels lands!
+Weird Honda didn't seal that bit as it's where most of the crap/spray from the wheels lands!
 Loving your fabrication skills mate, looks so much better with that pitted area cut out and replaced with fresh steel. one less area to worry about now!
 Deffo inspired me to learn welding, might look at getting a course in the new year.
 Is it a mig welder you've got and are you using gas or gasless?
-Got so many ideas/jobs (not just for the cars, some stuff for the garden and garage too!) where being able to weld would be amazing.
+Got so many ideas/jobs (not just for the cars, some stuff for the garden and garage too!) where being able to weld would be amazing.1 point